ethereum/go-ethereum/README.md

 - `--reset`               - Drops postgress and chain db, and reinstantiates both.
 - `--js [web3 filename]`  - Executes web3 calls with a passed file name.
 If the file name is `sendTransactions.js`, `./shyft-geth.sh --js sendTransactions`.

-Note: An alias can be set for convenience `alias shyft-geth='<path/to/shyft/geth>/shyft_go-ethereum/shyft-geth.sh'`

 ## Contribution

 Thank you for considering to help out with the source code!
 We welcome contributions from